Chairman and Independent Director

-Since 1990, Mr. Wolfin has worked for the Oniva Group of Resource companies, including Avino Silver & Gold Mines Ltd. (President & Director); Bralorne Gold Mines Ltd. (Vice-President Finance & Director); Coral Gold Resources Ltd. (President & Director); and Levon Resources Ltd. (Director).
-In his various roles with these firms, he has helped raise over C$50 million.
+Since 1990, Mr. Wolfin has worked for the Oniva Group of Resource companies, including Avino Silver & Gold Mines Ltd. (CEO, President & Director); Bralorne Gold Mines Ltd. (CEO, President & Director); Coral Gold Resources Ltd. (CEO, President & Director); and Levon Resources Ltd. (Former Director).
+In his various roles with these firms, he has helped raise over C$100 million.

 Prior to joining Avino, Mr. Davidson articled with a Vancouver-based Chartered Accounting firm.
 During this time, Mr. Davidson specialized in Assurance, Corporate Taxation, and Business Advisory engagements.

 Mr. Davidson is also a member of the Chartered Secretaries Canada, a Canadian Division of The Institute of Chartered Secretaries and Administrators ("ICSA").

 Jasman Yee, P.Eng